 Posted: 06 Sep 2017

 Estimated time to read: 3 mins

-The academic year of 2016/2017 was the first in which Progress 8 and Attainment 8 were introduced to ensure all students were studying a broad and balanced curriculum, and to place emphasis on students' progress and make sure they were working to their full potential.
-With a focus on this, we weigh out the pros and cons below.
+The academic year of 2016/2017 was the first in which Progress 8 and Attainment 8 were introduced to ensure all students were studying a broad and balanced curriculum.
+This places emphasis on students' progress and makes sure they are working to their full potential, as well as achieving their highest grade possible.

 By measuring a school’s overall attainment for all pupils, focus is shifted from the number of students achieving a C grade and above.
 This means that all students should receive equal attention and be pushed to their full potential as opposed to the focus being on the C/D borderline students.

 - All subjects receive the same amount of attention

 As results are no longer broken down by specific subjects and instead attainment is measured over a combination of 8, equal attention will be given to all subjects students are studying as all grades achieved could add to a student’s overall Attainment 8 score.

 - Students are encouraged to study a broad curriculum

 Due to the fact that all slots in Buckets 2 and 3 (Ebacc subjects and ‘Other’ subjects) have to be filled, students at GCSE level will be encouraged to study a wider variety of subjects, because if not all slots are filled from the buckets, a score of 0 will be awarded for that slot.